-A heavily bearded beggar plays an alto-sized cylindrical recorder, his eyes closed and a blissful expression on his face.
+A heavily bearded beggar plays an alto-sized cylindrical recorder, right hand uppermost, his eyes closed and a blissful expression on his face.
 His companion, an old crone, plays a hurdy-gurdy.
-A splendidly happy painting in van de Venne's later 'monochrome' style!
+A splendidly happy painting in Venne's later 'monochrome' style!

 Adriaen Pietersz. van de Venne was a Dutch painter, engraver and poet whose works show a preference for the themes of the countryside (scenes with wagons, peasants and horsemen) rather than the city; in later life he changed his style and painted crude peasant scenes in monochrome grisailles, representing the lower echelons of society.
+He was born in Delft (1589) and died in The Hague (1662).